 Tiny Tlaxcala, the capital of Mexico’s smallest state, is often overlooked by travelers, but its relaxed colonial charms make it well worth a visit.

-Netflix has started adding Mexican comedians to its lineup.
-Watching stand-up comedy is a great way to learn Mexican Spanish.
+Netflix now features Mexican comedians.
+Mexican stand-up comedy is a great way to learn Spanish.
 It’s full of colloquial expressions and pop culture references.

 Mexico is one of my favorite destinations.
 Between visits, I pacify my wanderlust with books set in Mexico.
-As an expat lit junkie, I especially enjoy the perspective provided by Mexico’s longtime foreign residents.
-Here are some of the best books about Mexico by expat authors.
+I especially enjoy the unique perspective provided by Mexico’s longtime foreign residents.
+Here are some of the best books about Mexico by expatriate writers.

 In February and March of 2017 I visited Mexico City and then spent three weeks in Guanajuato taking Spanish classes, followed by three days in Zacatecas, a beautiful northern mining town.